Basic language elements

 select regexp_substr(',match1,,match2', '(?<=,)[^,]*', 1,2); Empty strings are not valid.
 For example, the result in this example would be match2.

 The expressions in these examples are simplified to provide clarity.
-Expressions used in a production environment, for example, an expression for identifying valid email addresses, are much more complex.
+Expressions used in a production environment, for example, an expression for identifying valid email addresses, can be much more complex.

 You can use the following elements in regular expressions:

-^ Begin of a string - if modifier (?m) is set, the begin of a line is also matched (after a newline)
+^ Beginning of a string - if modifier (?m) is set, the beginning of a line is also matched (after a newline)

 $ End of a string - if modifier (?m) is set, the end of a line is also matched (before a newline)